dwalend/ev3dev-lang-scala/README.md

 Set up Intellij Idea to write Ev3 code

-Download and install Intellij Idea Community Edition from https://www.jetbrains.com/idea/download/#section=mac
+Download and install Intellij Idea Community Edition from https://www.jetbrains.com/idea/download/#section=mac .
+Be agreeable.

 Clone (copy the source code onto this computer) the Ev3LangScala project from github